CounterpartyXCP/Documentation/Basics/FAQ.md

 ### So Counterparty is not its own Blockchain, but "rides on top of" Bitcoin?

 Yes.
-Another way to think of it is similar to a [Russian nesting doll](https://en.wikipedia.org/wiki/Matryoshka_doll), where the largest doll may be a Bitcoin transaction, and the next smaller doll would be a Counterparty transaction.
+Another way to think of it is similar to a [Russian nesting doll](https://en.wikipedia.org/wiki/Matryoshka_doll), where the bigger doll would be the Bitcoin transaction, and the next doll (inside of it) would be a Counterparty transaction.

-This embedding method is technically known as "embedded consensus".
+This embedding method is technically known as **embedded consensus**.

 ### Is Counterparty "polluting" the Bitcoin blockchain, then?